ember-fastboot/fastboot-website/markdown/docs/addon-author-guide.md

 that makes it easy to drop into an Ember app.

 Sometimes the library your addon wraps is itself incompatible with Node.js.
-When you include the library in your `ember-cli-build.js` file, you include code that will prevent the app from running in FastBoot.
+When you include the library in your `index.js` file, you include code that will prevent the app from running in FastBoot.

-If your addon imports third-party code and you are unable to make changes to it to add Node compatibility, you can add a guard to your `ember-cli-build.js` file to only include it in the browser build.
+If your addon imports third-party code and you are unable to make changes to it to add Node compatibility, you can add a guard to your `index.js` file to only include it in the browser build.

-The FastBoot addon simply provides the FastBoot server a manifest of assets to load in the Node server.
+The FastBoot addon (`ember-cli-fastboot`) provides the FastBoot server a manifest of assets to load in the Node server.
 If your third-party library is not Node compatible, you can wrap it with a check as below in an addon: